swathikpoojary24/pubmed-paper-fetcher/README.md

 ## Code Organization
 The project is structured for clarity and maintainability:

-pyproject.toml: Poetry's configuration, defining project metadata, dependencies, and the get-papers-list command entry point.
+'pyproject.toml:' Poetry's configuration, defining project metadata, dependencies, and the get-papers-list command entry point.

-cli.py: The command-line interface (CLI) script; parses arguments and orchestrates the core logic.
+'cli.py:' The command-line interface (CLI) script; parses arguments and orchestrates the core logic.

-papers_fetcher/: A Python package containing the core functionality.
+'papers_fetcher/:' A Python package containing the core functionality.

-papers_fetcher/__init__.py: Marks papers_fetcher as a package.
+'papers_fetcher/__init__.py:' Marks papers_fetcher as a package.

-papers_fetcher/fetcher.py: Handles PubMed API interactions, XML parsing, and heuristic-based non-academic affiliation identification.
+'papers_fetcher/fetcher.py:' Handles PubMed API interactions, XML parsing, and heuristic-based non-academic affiliation identification.

 ## Installation and Execution